 This former Judicial Hellholes jurisdiction continues to attract lawsuits from out-of-state plaintiffs while producing questionable legal rulings and relationships between the judiciary and plaintiffs' attorneys.
-For example, in a recent lawsuit filed against Eli Lilly & Company claiming that the anti-psychotic drug Zyprexa led to diabetes or mental illness, only one of the thirty-six plaintiffs was a St. Clair County resident.265 The same attorneys, Lloyd M. Cueto and Christopher Cueto of Belleville, filed a similar suit in November 2007 on behalf of 30 plaintiffs from several other states.266 Why would presumably infirm patients bring their claims across the country to St. Clair County?
+For example, in a recent lawsuit filed against Eli Lilly & Company claiming that the anti-psychotic drug Zyprexa led to diabetes or mental illness, only one of the thirty-six plaintiffs was a St. Clair County resident.
+He same attorneys, Lloyd M. Cueto and Christopher Cueto of Belleville, filed a similar suit in November 2007 on behalf of 30 plaintiffs from several other states.
+He country to St. Clair County?
 Maybe because the county still has a lingering hellhole reputation, and maybe because the attorneys Lloyd and Christopher Cueto happen to be, respectively, the son and brother of St. Clair County Circuit Judge Lloyd A. Cueto?